MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Discussion

 While we test MaskSDM on a presence-absence dataset, the approach is not limited to a specific data type and can accommodate various types of species data.
-In particular, MaskSDM could easily be used with the growing volume of presence-only data from citizen science platforms, enabling us to model a broader range of species with a larger number of observations \citep{cole2023spatial}.
+In particular, MaskSDM could easily be used with the growing volume of presence-only data from citizen science platforms, enabling the applicability of the model to a wider range of species with a larger number of observations \citep{cole2023spatial}.
 Additionally, our study focuses on tabular data and vector representations from satellite images as input.
 However, deep learning facilitates the integration of diverse data types, including time series, images, and textual information \citep{mizrahi20244m}.
-Since our approach is inherently multi-modal, these different modalities can be encoded through tokenization and incorporated into the model.
+Since our approach is inherently multimodal, these different modalities can be encoded through tokenization and incorporated into the model.
 As a future work, we plan to expand MaskSDM to include these additional data sources, further improving the accuracy of species distributions.
 However, adding more predictors is not always beneficial and can sometimes lead to overfitting, reducing generalization capability, especially for species with fewer observations.
-We observe this with \textit{Anthyllis vulneraria}, where test set performance decreases when topography variables are added, suggesting a weak relationship between the species and those predictors.
-To maximize performance, the optimal set of predictors for a given species can be determined using a validation set \citep{petitpierre2017selecting}.
+We observe this with \textit{Anthyllis vulneraria}, where test set performance decreases when topography variables are added.
 Importantly, MaskSDM can easily be evaluated on any subset of variables without retraining, making the process more computationally efficient.
-This is particularly advantageous for iterative procedures such as stepwise variables selection \citep{williams2012environmental}, which can be used at inference to identify the optimal set of predictors.
+This is particularly advantageous for iterative procedures such as stepwise variable selection \citep{williams2012environmental}, which can be used at inference to identify the optimal set of predictors (see Appendix \ref{appendix:workflow}).
 However, it remains essential to complement data-driven selection with expert knowledge to ensure ecological relevance.
+Beyond predictor selection, MaskSDM’s modular design also opens the door to further extensions.
+For instance, it could be extended with methods for uncertainty estimation—an essential aspect when working with ecological data—or with spatially explicit approaches that capture dependencies between sites \citep{ovaskainen2016uncovering, chen2019uncertainty, domisch2019spatially}.
+Furthermore, although biotic interactions were not considered in this study, they could be included either directly as predictors or through more advanced techniques such as graph neural networks \citep{strydom2023graph}.